Paradise Garage: Tribute sites

 Multiple tribute sites are dedicated to the Paradise Garage, such as paradisegargenyc.com and TheParadiseGarage.net.

 Tribute movies

+Several documentary films have been made regarding the venue and its history.
+The feature-length film Maestro focused on the Paradise Garage and its patrons.
+Jonathon Ullman directed a 15-minute short documentary in 2014 titled What is the Paradise Garage?, with plans to produce a drama film about the club to star Kobna Holdbrook-Smith as Levan, and listing Depino as an associate producer, announced in 2016.
+Its expected release was in 2017.
 In 2019, the DJ Corrado Rizza directed and produced a documentary movie called Larry's Garage.

 The significance of the Paradise Garage to the history of disco music is discussed in Episode 3 of the 2024 PBS series Disco: Soundtrack of a Revolution.